dchad/OBD-Monitor/README.md

        returned then either the OBD interface or the ECU are faulty.

-       Other commands to try:
+       Other ELM327 or compatible interpreter commands to try:

+       "ATZ" - reset the OBD interpreter IC.

-       "ATI" - get interface information.
+       "ATI" - get OBD interpreter version ID.

        "ATRV" - vehicle battery voltage.